Tell us about your claim

 Governor Desantis Declares a State of Emergency and Ian’s Aftermath

-Governor Ron Desantis declared a State of Emergency in the aftermath of Hurricane Ian.
+Governor Ron Desantis declared a State of Emergency after Hurricane Ian.
 As Floridians are still picking up the pieces, homeowners and business owners are left with getting their homes, businesses, and lives back in order.
-For many, they have had little experience in dealing with the aftermath of a storm of this intensity.
-As most home and business owners rely on their insurance policies to compensate them for the damages, many are still struggling.
-Many Insureds have filed insurance claims that have been denied, delayed, or underpaid.
-Others have had their Insurance Companies go bankrupt, and others are not sure how to file a claim for a forced-based mortgage policy.
+Many have yet to gain experience dealing with the aftermath of a storm of this intensity.
+As most home and business owners rely on insurance policies to compensate them for the damages, many are still struggling.
+Insurance Companies have denied, delayed, or underpaid many of their claims.
+Others have had their insurance companies bankrupt and need help filing a forced-based mortgage policy claim.

 Homeowners and Business Owners Unsure of Their Insurance Claims Rights

-Few Insureds are aware of all their rights, including the possibility to be represented by a Public Adjuster.
-As your Public Adjuster we advocate for the Homeowner similar to the way the Insurance Company’s adjuster does, but we represent the homeowner or the business owner, and have their interests only in mind, with no conflict of interest.
-We create our independent estimate of damages and represent you from start to finish, There are no upfront costs whatsoever, and we only get paid for any additional money received for your claim.
-At Fraser Property and Adjusting we are leaders in the industry.
-We work tirelessly to make sure you get paid what you deserve.
-Contact us today to see exactly how we can help you, without any obligations.
+Few Insureds know all their rights, including the possibility of being represented by a Public Adjuster.
+As your Public Adjuster, we advocate for the Homeowner as the Insurance Company’s adjuster does.
+Still, we represent the Homeowner or the business owner and have their interests only in mind, with no conflict of interest.
+We create our independent estimate of damages and represent you from start to finish.
+The Homeowner pays no upfront costs; we only get paid for any additional money received for your claim.
+At Fraser Property and Adjusting, we are leaders in the industry.
+At Fraser, we dedicate our work to ensure you receive the full compensation you rightfully deserve.
+Contact us today to see how we can help you without any obligations.